The Sportsground: History

+20th Century

+In 1928, the Sports Ground or the Sports Field as it was also known opened.
+The first rugby team to use the ground was Galwegians RFC who used the ground after moving from the Grammar School grounds.
+In the 1930s, it hosted the varsity matches and Connacht Senior Cup matches for the University of Galway.

+Renovations (2011–2016)

 Up until 2011, the regular capacity of The Sportsground was 5,500.
 The stadium was modified and extended in 2011, and again in 2016, instigated by the success of Connacht Rugby.
 The facilities include the: